mustafaemreyildirim/Ngram-Implementation-C-NASM/README.md

 * This project aims to demonstrate the implementation of Ngram algorithm with given input argument.

 ### FILE FORMAT
-* Input file format should be in "-n_gram_size- -<string1- -string2-" format in each line.
+* Input file format should be in "n_gram_size string1 string2" format in each line.

 ### INCLUDED FILES
 * A main driver c file and an nasm implementation of n_gram function